Submit An Article to The Smart Runner

 Who You Should Write For

-The audience at The Smart Runner consists of beginner, intermediate and advanced marathon and half marathon runners.
+The audience at The Smart Runner comprises beginner, intermediate and advanced marathon and half marathon runners.

 Topics You Should Write About

-We like to cover a number of topics on the blog, all of which are relevant and closely related to Marathon Running.
-Here’s some of the topics we like to cover.
+We like to cover several topics on the blog, all of which are relevant and closely related to Marathon Running.
+Here’s some topics we like to cover.

 - Strength Training